KaiHsiangHu/iNEXT.beta3D/README.md

 The `iNEXT.beta3D` package can be downloaded from Anne Chao’s [iNEXT.beta3D_github](https://github.com/AnneChao/iNEXT.beta3D) using the following commands.
-For a first-time installation, an additional visualization extension package (`ggplot2`) and (`iNEXT.3D`) from Anne Chao’s github must be installed and loaded.
+For a first-time installation, additional visualization extension packages (`ggplot2`) from CRAN and (`iNEXT.3D`) from Anne Chao’s github must be installed and loaded.

 ``` r
 # install_github('AnneChao/iNEXT.3D')